katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screen-recorder-videos.md

 After running the test suite, navigate to the **Result** tab.
 You can see a list of test cases.
 A recorded video is attached to each test case accordingly.

 Click on the *Play* icon in the **Video** column to play the video.

+![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/video-capturing/image2017-8-25-153A353A13.png)

 Each test step in a video has a description embedded like a subtitle.
-For example:

-![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/video-capturing/image2017-8-25-153A353A13.png)